 Understanding how your fiancé uses credit and how he or she approaches paying off the monthly bill will allow you to budget properly and keep on top of credit.

 Do you have any plans for investing?

 When it comes to investing, meeting with a banker might be a good idea.
 Having a professional go through your options can make the conversation easier and more focused.

 What are you saving for?

 Kids, vacations, new house, cars… the list can go on.
 Having savings goals can determine the approach.
-If you have multiple goals, maybe multiple savings accounts is the way to go.
+If you have multiple goals, maybe multiple savings accounts are the way to go.